pburakov/cs/README.md

 - try step-running an algorithm with your own test-case using debugger;
 - read up and re-write an algorithm using your own notation.

-[PyCharm IDE](https://www.jetbrains.com/pycharm) is a great tool for all of those.
-I.e. you can get information and navigate to the implementation by just hovering your mouse over a function or an object while holding `command` button (on Mac).
+[PyCharm IDE](https://www.jetbrains.com/pycharm) is a great tool to navigate the code.
+ I.e. you can get information and go to the implementation by just hovering your mouse over a function or an object while holding `command` button (on Mac).

 Also, all of the modules are ready for external use.
 You can reuse them in your